 Australian natives better suited to bushland than backyards

-While they play vital roles in bushland, these plants are often better suited to large, intact landscapes, where growth patterns, life cycles and long-term performance don't become difficult to manage.
+While they play vital roles in bushland, these plants are often better suited to large, intact landscapes, where growth patterns, life cycles and long-term performance do not become difficult to manage.
+If you are keen to try them, understanding what they need and where they truly belong will give you the best chance of success.

 Large eucalypts, e.g. Eucalyptus globulus (Tasmanian blue gum)